Diocese of Sandhurst

 The Diocese of Sandhurst is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Australia.
 It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Melbourne.
 The Diocese of Sandhurst was erected in 1874 and covers the central and north-east regions of Victoria, including Bendigo.

 Sacred Heart Cathedral in Bendigo is the seat of the Bishop of Sandhurst.
 On 3 February 2012, the Vatican announced the appointment of Les Tomlinson as the seventh Bishop of Sandhurst.
 He was installed in a liturgical ceremony on 1 March 2012.

-On 23 July 2019, Fr Shane Mackinlay was announced as the next Bishop of Sandhurst.
+On 23 July 2019, Shane Mackinlay was announced as the next Bishop of Sandhurst.
 Bishop Mackinlay was translated by papal bull of Pope Leo XIV and installed as the seventh Archbishop of Brisbane at the Cathedral of St Stephen, Brisbane, on 11 September 2025.
 The see of Sandhurst is currently vacant.

 History

 The Diocese of Sandhurst was established on 30 March 1874, from the Diocese of Melbourne.
 When the Diocese of Melbourne was made an archdiocese, the Diocese of Sandhurst became one of its suffragans.
 Both dioceses are within the Ecclesiastical Province of Melbourne.

 By 1911, the diocese had Augustinian Fathers, Marist Brothers, Sisters of Mercy, Sisters of St. Brigid, Sisters of St. Joseph, Presentation Sisters, Faithful Companions of Jesus and Good Shepherd Sisters.

 Construction of the Sacred Heart Cathedral began in 1885 under Bishop Crane.
 Its organ was installed in 1905, under Stephen Reville.
 The cathedral was completed in 1977 under Bernard Stewart.
 Sacred Heart Cathedral is one of the largest Neo-Gothic or Gothic Revival cathedrals in Australia and its construction was largely made possible by the estate of the Paderborn-born German pioneer priest Henry Backhaus, the first Roman Catholic priest on the goldfields of Bendigo.